-After ANY administration, initial or make-up, secure materials (e.g., passage booklets, test tickets, used worksheets, used work folders) must be returned immediately to the school assessment coordinator and placed in locked storage.
-The Test Materials Chain of Custody Form must be maintained at all times.
+After any administration, initial or make-up, secure test materials (e.g., passage booklets, test tickets, used worksheets, used work folders) must be returned immediately to the school assessment coordinator and placed in locked storage.
+The Test Materials Chain of Custody Form must be maintained at all times to track test materials with security barcodes.
 No more than three people should have access to the locked storage room.
 Secure materials must never be left unsecured and must not remain in classrooms or be taken off the school's campus overnight.
-Secure materials should never be destroyed (e.g., shredded, thrown in the trash), except for soiled documents, as described in the "Hazardous Materials" section on page 18.

-Any monitoring software that would allow test content on student workstations to be viewed or recorded on another computer or device during testing must be turned off.
+Any monitoring software that would allow test content on student computers/devices to be viewed or recorded on another computer or device during testing must be turned off.

-District assessment coordinators must ensure that all school administrators, school assessment coordinators, technology coordinators, test administrators, and proctors receive adequate training prior to test administration and that all personnel sign and return a Test Administration and Security Agreement stating that they have read and agree to abide by all test administration and test security policies and procedures.
+District assessment coordinators must ensure that all school administrators, school assessment coordinators, technology coordinators, test administrators, and proctors receive adequate training prior to this administration, and that all personnel sign and return a 2019-2020 Test Administration and Security Agreement, located in Appendix E, stating that they have read and agree to abide by all test administration and test security policies and procedures.
 Additionally, any other person who assists a school assessment coordinator, technology coordinator, or test administrator must sign and return an agreement.

-Test administrators must sign the Test Administrator Prohibited Activities Agreement, located in Appendix E.
+Test administrators must sign the Spring 2020 Test Administrator Prohibited Activities Agreement, located in Appendix E. All school and district personnel must be aware of and adhere to new standardization policies during testing listed on page 24.